OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-25.md

 Make one cherub at one end and the other cherub at the other end; make the cherubim of one piece with the cover, at its two ends.

 ## Exodus 25:20
-The cherubim are to have their wings spread upward, overshadowing the cover with them.
-The cherubim are to face each other, looking toward the cover.
+The cherubim are to have their wings extended upwards, casting a shadow over the cover.
+They are to face one another, with their gaze directed towards the cover.

 ## Exodus 25:21
-Place the cover on top of the ark and put in the ark the tablets of the covenant law that I will give you.
+Set the cover on top of the ark and place inside the ark the tablets of the covenant law that I will provide to you.

 ## Exodus 25:22
-There, above the cover between the two cherubim that are over the ark of the covenant law, I will meet with you and give you all my commands for the Israelites.
+In that place, above the cover and between the two cherubim that are positioned over the ark of the covenant law, I will meet with you and impart all my instructions for the Israelites.

 ## Exodus 25:23
 “Construct a table of acacia wood—two cubits long, a cubit wide, and a cubit and a half high.